 RCRA hazardous wastes include discarded material (garbage, refuse, some recyclable materials, sludge, or other discarded material including solids, semisolids, liquids, and contained gaseous materials) that pose a significant threat to public health or the environment.
 Wastes are defined as hazardous by EPA if they are specifically named on one of the four lists of hazardous wastes or if they exhibit one of four characteristics.
 State regulations may designate additional hazardous waste characteristics or lists of hazardous wastes.

 Universal waste is a subcategory of hazardous waste.
-At the federal level, universal waste includes: batteries, some recalled and unused pesticides, mercury-containing equipment (e.g., thermostats), and lamps (e.g., fluorescent bulbs).
+At the federal level, universal waste includes: batteries, some recalled and unused pesticides, mercury-containing equipment (e.g., thermostats), lamps (e.g., fluorescent bulbs), and aerosol cans.
 EPA allows facilities to manage these waste streams as universal instead of hazardous to make the process easier.
 For example, a facility does not have to include the universal waste weight when determining their hazardous waste generator status (discussed below), and is allowed to store universal waste on site for up to one year.

 States may impose additional requirements on these wastes (except for some battery types designated under federal law) and may also allow other types of hazardous wastes to be managed under that state's universal waste regulations.
 The RCC Hazardous Waste Matrix has information on state universal waste variations.